lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 ## Introduction: Diversity hotspots

-The number of species on the Earth remains highly uncertain, but ranges somewhere above 10 million.
-As far as we know, all of those species are descended from a single common ancestor that lived some 4.5 billion years ago.
-All species on Earth, then, formed by the process of speciation, the process by which one species splits into two (or more) descendants.
-Imbalance in diversity across the tree of life tells us that speciation is much more common in some lineages than others.
-Moreover, numerous studies have argued that certain habitats are "hotbeds" of speciation.
-For example, the high Andes ecosystem called the Páromo - a peculiar landscape of alien-looking plants and spectacled bears - harbors the highest speciation rates on the planet.
+The number of species on the Earth remains highly uncertain, but ranges somewhere above 10 million [@Mora2011-jh].
+As far as we know, all of those species are descended from a single common ancestor that lived some 4.2 billion years ago [@Hedges2009-lj].
+All species on Earth, then, formed by the process of speciation, the process by which one species splits into two (or more) descendants [@Coyne2004-vv].
+Imbalance in diversity across the tree of life tells us that speciation is much more common in some lineages than others [@Mooers1997-ow].
+Moreover, numerous studies have argued that certain habitats are "hotbeds" of speciation [e.g. @Hutter2017-tf, @Miller2017-ja].
+For example, the high Andes ecosystem called the Páromo - a peculiar landscape of alien-looking plants and spectacled bears - harbors the highest speciation rates on the planet [@Madrinan2013-oi].

 ![Figure 11.1 Páromo ecosystem, Chingaza Natural National Park, Colombia.
 Photo taken by the author.]({{ site.baseurl }}/images/figure11-1.png)